5th Floor, Brigade Towers,

 Hyderabad - 500032,

-The Global Agricultural Haying and Forage Machinery Market is segmented by type into mowers, balers, and forage harvesters, and by geography into North America, Europe, Asia-Pacific, South America and Africa.
+The Global Agricultural Haying and Forage Machinery Market is Segmented by Type (Mowers, Balers, and Forage Harvesters) and Geography (North America, Europe, Asia-Pacific, South America, and Africa).

 Fastest Growing Market:

 The global haying and forage machinery market is estimated to grow remarkably during the forecast period.
-All types of machinery used in fields have been considered with the research scope.
+All types of machinery used in fields are considered in the research scope.
 Also, the market under study involves machinery segmented by geographical regions across the world.

 Report scope can be customized per your requirements.
 Click here.

 The US government provides subsidies to the farmers in the form of direct payments, crop insurance, and loan for farm machinery.
-The above graph represents a negative correlation between farm subsidies and the total net farm income in the United States.
-This correlation further benefits the farmers to stabilize the investment on farm equipment including harvesters, whenever the net farm income falls.
-Moreover, over 95% of agricultural activities have been mechanized in Canada.
-Empirical observations suggest that Canadian farmers buy over USD 2 billion worth of machines and implements annually, including an average of 4,000 grain combine harvesters and balers, owing to the loans and credit facilities at a low-interest rate to purchase farm equipment in the country.
-As such, the government subsidies for farm mechanization has enhanced the usage of harvesters, thus, allowing the demand for tires to increase in recent years.
+The graph represents a negative correlation between farm subsidies and the total net farm income in the United States.
+This correlation further benefits the farmers to stabilize the investment on farm equipment, including harvesters, whenever the net farm income falls.
+Moreover, over 95% of agricultural activities are mechanized in Canada.
+Empirical observations suggest that Canadian farmers buy over USD 2 billion worth of machines and implements annually, including an average of 4,000 grain, at a low-interest rate, combined with harvesters and balers, owing to the loans and credit facilities that help in the purchase of farm equipment in the country.
+The government subsidies for farm mechanization enhanc the usage of harvesters, thereby allowing the demand for tires to increase in recent years.

 To understand key trends, Download Sample Report

-The market demand in the North American region is led by the United States, the largest agricultural-based country in the region.
-The country’s highly evolved, commercial agriculture sector is responsible for around half of the demand.
-The increasing area under forage crops like alfalfa is the main factor which is driving the growth of the market in this region.
+The market demand in North American is led by the United States, the largest agriculture-based country in the region.
+The country’s highly evolved commercial agriculture sector is responsible for around half of the demand.
+The increasing area under forage crops, like alfalfa, is the main factor that is driving the growth of the market in this region.
 Advancements in technology have led to the introduction of self-propelled balers, which are equipped with technology that offers unprecedented ride quality and maneuverability.
-Apart from balers, self-propelled forage harvester is dominating the market and is projected to register the same trend in the future.
+Apart from balers, self-propelled forage harvesters are dominating the market.
+Moreover, the same trend is projected to register in the future.

 To understand geography trends, Download Sample Report.

 The agricultural haying and forage machinery market is fairly consolidated, with a few companies holding the majority of the shares in the market.
 In the fast-growing agricultural haying and forage machinery market, companies are not only competing on the basis of product quality or product promotion but are also focused on making other strategic moves, to acquire greater market share and expand their acquired market size.
-Companies are investing heavily to develop new series, and are collaborating and acquiring other companies, which is expected to increase their market shares and strengthen the R&D activities.
-In October 2017, AGCO Corporation acquired a forage division of Lely Group, New Zealand, a leading manufacturer of equipment like round balers, rakes, loader wagons, tedders, mowers, and tillage products.
+Companies are investing heavily to develop new series, collaborating with, and acquiring, other companies, which is expected to increase their market shares and strengthen their R&D activities.
+In October 2017, AGCO Corporation acquired a forage division of Lely Group, New Zealand, a leading manufacturer of equipment, like round balers, rakes, loader wagons, tedders, mowers, and tillage products.